GiantBooley/snowlord-devconsole-better/README.md

 # snowlord-devconsole-better
-by snowlord but by me
+original by snowlord and its a bookmarklet